Plano, Texas

 Plano (/ˈpleɪnoʊ/ PLAY-noh; Spanish for 'flat surface') is a city in the U.S. state of Texas, where it is the largest city in Collin County.
 A small portion of Plano is located in Denton County.
-Plano is also one of the principal cities of the Dallas–Fort Worth metroplex.
-With a population of 285,494 at the 2020 census, it is the ninth most-populous city in Texas, and, respectively, the 73rd most populous city in the United States.
+Plano is one of the principal suburbs of the Dallas–Fort Worth metroplex.
+With a population of 285,494 at the 2020 census, it is the ninth most-populous city in Texas, and, respectively, the 74th most populous city in the United States.

-Plano's economy makes up a significant portion of Dallas' economy, home to many large companies such as Frito Lay, JCPenney, Pizza Hut, and other major distributors.
-It is also home to the headquarters of Toyota Motor North America.
-Plano has also been named as both one of the fastest growing cities and one of the best places to live in the country.
+Plano serves as an important hub of the economy of Dallas.
+It is home to the headquarters of Frito-Lay, JCPenney, Pizza Hut, and Toyota Motor North America.